PavlosMelissinos/delilah/README.md

-#Delilah
+# Delilah

 Status: Early pre-alpha stage

-Delilah is an agent that retrieves information about power services and other utilities
+Delilah is an agent that retrieves information about power services

 ## Features